What options do you have for installing package bees?

 Set all of your packages next to the hives that they will be going into.
 Next, start installing your packages, one hive at a time.
 Pull out the syrup can and carefully remove the queen cage by the metal hanging strip.
 Cover the hole in the package while you inspect the queen and verify that she is alive and moving around.
 Next, turn the package upside down over the empty space between the frames in the middle of the hive and shake the bees.
 Sometimes you have to shake the package side to side or tap the sides to get all of the remaining bees out.

 Carefully and quickly replace the 3 frames into the middle of the hive, being careful not to smash the bees.
 NOTE: this is where it helps to have two people working together; one to shake the bees in and install the frames, and the other to get the queen cage ready for installation.
 To prepare the queen for installation, remove one of the corks and quickly place your finger over the hole.
 The queen will be ready to come out, so you need to be careful that you don't harm her or let her fly away.
+Carefully fill the hole with fondant or a mini marshmallow, to give the bees more time to acclimate to the queen while they chew through.
 Hang the queen cage between the frames in the middle of the box with the metal strip hooked over the top bar so the cage can't fall down between the frames.
-Don't remove your finger from the hole until the cage is securely hooked on the frames in the box.

 Quickly place the lid and the inner cover on the hive so you keep as many bees in the hive as possible.
 This will make the bees come out of the entrance for their cleansing flight after being inside of the package for a couple of days, and this way they will know where to go back into the hive at.
 After a couple of days, check to make sure the queen has come out of the queen cage, and remove it from the hive.